huohuoren4/docs/python/pytest/reference_guides/api_reference/config_options.md

 python_classes = *Suite
 ```

-Note that `unittest.TestCase` derived classes are always collected regardless of this option, as `unittest’s` own collection framework is used to collect those tests.
+Note that `unittest.TestCase` derived classes are always collected regardless of this option, as `unittest`’s own collection framework is used to collect those tests.

 ## python_files